Scholarships and Bursaries

 The Founders Bursary

+Open for application to incoming resident only.
 In 2002 the Board of New College instituted a Bursary to the value of half College fees to honour the founders of the College.
-Each Founder’s Bursary (awarded once annually) continues for the duration of the recipient’s membership of the College as a UNSW undergraduate student, subject to annual review.
+Each Founder’s Bursary (awarded once annually) is to the value of $6000, paid in two installments, one each semester.
+Each Founder's Bursary typically continues for up to two years, subject to Annual review.
+Recipients are expected to maintain a distinction average.

 There is also a limited amount of Bursary assistance available.
-The number of Bursaries varies depending on the need each year, but the value of financial assistance ranges from $500-$3000 per eligible resident per year.
+The number of Bursaries varies depending on the need each year, but the value of financial assistance ranges from $1000-$4000 per eligible resident per year.
+The standard amount for those receiving bursary support is $1000 per semester.
 The assistance is offered to continuing and entering residents and is based on financial or other special needs.

 The Stuart Barton Babbage Fellowship